Anand Prakash Maheshwari: Education

 An alumnus of Sri Ram College of Commerce, Maheshwari post graduated as MBA, ACS and ACWA before getting inducted into IPS.
-He later on, during the service, completed his Doctorate (Ph.D) in Sociology on the subject ‘Management of Communal Violence-Social Conflict Resolution’.
+Later on, during the service, he completed his Doctorate (Ph.D) in Sociology on the subject ‘Management of Communal Violence-Social Conflict Resolution’.

 Career

-Maheshwari has spent a sizable segment of his professional career in Uttar Pradesh working as Police Chief in towns of Moradabad, Kanpur, Allahabad and Gorakhpur and also headed Law & Order as well as Vigilance wings of UP Police.
+Maheshwari has spent most of his professional career in Uttar Pradesh working as Police Chief in towns of Moradabad, Kanpur, Allahabad and Gorakhpur and also headed Law & Order as well as Vigilance wings of UP Police.
 He has also worked in Intelligence, Security, Economic Offences, CID, Training & Human Rights divisions of the State Police.
 He has worked with CRPF on counter insurgency grids of Assam, Kashmir and the states affected by left wing extremism.
 He has worked in BSF as ADG, BSF Academy/Training and SDG Operations.
 He has also served as the Director General of Bureau of Police Research & Development, New Delhi and as the Special Secretary (Internal Security), in the Ministry of Home Affairs, Government of India.

 Specializations

-Dr. Maheshwari has done specializations in a range of subjects that include leadership, inter personal relationship, human rights, communal harmony, besides Police Operations from reputed institutions that include London Business School, IIM Ahmadabad, IIPA New Delhi and National Police Academy, Hyderabad.
-In addition, he has gained rich experience in diverse policing domains which range from Counter Insurgency, Homeland Security, Crisis Management, Correctional Administration and Community Policing to Border management.
+Dr. Maheshwari specialises in a range of subjects that include leadership, interpersonal relationships, human rights, communal harmony, besides Police Operations from institutions such as London Business School, IIM Ahmadabad, IIPA New Delhi and National Police Academy, Hyderabad.
+In addition, he is experienced in policing domains such as Counter Insurgency, Homeland Security, Crisis Management, Correctional Administration and Community Policing to Border management.

-As part of his self internalization process, he has undergone some intrinsic programs on ‘Inner Engineering’ and ‘Bhav Spandan’ from the Isha Foundation, Coimbatore as well as on ‘ Yoga and Naturopathy as a Way of Life’ from the Haridwar-based Patanjali Yoga Peeth.
+As part of his self internalization process, he underwent programs on ‘Inner Engineering’ and ‘Bhav Spandan’ from the Isha Foundation, Coimbatore as well as on ‘Yoga and Naturopathy as a Way of Life’ from the Haridwar-based Patanjali Yoga Peeth.

 Decorations

-Dr Maheshwari is the humble awardee of a number of eminent recognitions which include the prestigious President’s Police Medal for Distinguished Service, Police Medal for Gallantry and Police Medal for Meritorious Service.
+Dr. Maheshwari has been the recipient of a number of recognitions which include the President’s Police Medal for Distinguished Service, Police Medal for Gallantry and Police Medal for Meritorious Service.
 As Head of CRPF, he was also felicitated by President of India on behalf of ECI for excellence in security management during General Elections.

-Community Connect
+Community Connections

-Striking a decent balance between official life and social responsibility as a citizen, he put his activity based services in the assembly line of many NGOs that included ANKUR, AIHASAS (UP), ARUSHI (New Delhi), and RAHAT GHAR project of Jammu & Kashmir for the cause of neglected segments of society such as street children, orphans and widows of militancy, drug addicts and senior citizens.
-It was with a clear mission to bring them out of the shadows of abandoned humanity and channelize socio-economic efforts for their betterment.
+Maheshwari put his activity based services in the assembly line of many NGOs that included ANKUR, AIHASAS (UP), ARUSHI (New Delhi), and RAHAT GHAR project of Jammu & Kashmir for the cause of neglected segments of society such as street children, orphans and widows of militancy, drug addicts and senior citizens.
+Its aim was to recognise their struggles, channeling socio-economic efforts for their betterment.

-Creativeness
+Creative Pursuits

-Staying aligned to the core elements for a blissful sustenance, he has also delved in the varied fields of photography, rural craft, creativity from waste and organic farming with his fondness rooted in his childhood connect with villages in Rajasthan, ‘Kadel’ in particular.
+Maheshwari has also explored the fields of photography, rural craft, creativity from waste and organic farming, with his fondness for these disciplines rooted in his childhood connection to villages in Rajasthan, ‘Kadel’ in particular.